 Whitespace Project for Free Mobile Internet Access

-The pilot project, Kansas K20-Librarians Whitespace Pilot, is coordinated by the State Library, and also involves Kansas City, Kansas Public Library; Lawrence Public Library; and Topeka and Shawnee County Public Library.
+The pilot project, Kansas K20-Librarians Whitespace Pilot, is coordinated by the State Library, and also involves the Kansas City and Lawrence Public Libraries.

-This pilot is an initiative of the national Gigabit Libraries Network’s Libraries Super Wi-Fi Project that makes use of abandoned analog TV frequencies.
-More information about the national initiative can be found at http://giglibraries.net.
+This project is an initiative of the national Gigabit Libraries Network’s Libraries Super Wi-Fi Project that makes use of abandoned analog TV frequencies.
+More information about the national initiative can be found at http://giglibraries.net